LogicTree: Structured Proof Exploration for Coherent and Rigorous Logical Reasoning with Large Language Models: LogicTree for Logical Reasoning

 \textbf{Backward Selection Module.}\quad If a branch is marked as a pseudo dead-end, this module is queried to attempt rule completion and resolve the stagnation.
 This module uses the current fact-rule pair as a pivot to identify the missing \textbf{fact(s)} required for derivation.
 It then searches Fact Repository to determine their availability.
 The missing fact(s) may be a given fact $f_{i}$ (Figure~\ref{fig1}b-1) or a derived fact $d_{i}$ from an earlier branch (Figure~\ref{fig1}b-2).
 If the missing fact(s) are available, the rule together with its supplemented relevant facts are then sent to Derivation Module to re-attempt derivation.
 If not, the branch is marked as dead end.

-\textbf{Verification Module.}\quad This module evaluates the derived fact $d_{i}$ against the hypothesis $\mathcal{H}$ to determine if the proof is complete.
+\textbf{Verification Module.}\quad After each successful derivation, this module evaluates the derived fact $d_{i}$ against the hypothesis $\mathcal{H}$ to determine if the proof is complete.
 If the derived fact is equivalent to or directly contradicts the hypothesis, the proof is concluded; otherwise, proof exploration continues.